jaspershen/shen/content/zh/post/_index.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "博客"
+title = "Blog"
-subtitle = "这是申小涛的博客."
+subtitle = "This is my Blog."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.